Cwarburg/Enron-network-analysis/index.md

 }
 </style>

+## Introduction

+The Enron Email Dataset comprises approximately 500,000 emails from around 6000 Enron employees, primarily executives, spanning 1998 to 2002.
+Released during the FERC investigation into Enron's collapse

 ## Overview

-This project analyzes the communication network within Enron Corporation using email data.
-The analysis focuses on identifying key employees and understanding their communication patterns.
-The motivation behind this project
+This project aims analyzes the communication network within Enron Corporation using email data, focusing on identifying key employees and understanding their communication patterns.
+By uncovering structural patterns and potential anomalies in corporate communication, the goal is to better understand how such networks operate—and how similar analyses could help detect and prevent future corporate scandals.

 ## Network Visualization
 <figure>